AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 In this class, we'll gain an overview of the JavaScript landscape.
 We'll also get to coding some JavaScript, but before we do that, we'll have to understand how programs actually work.
 To do so, we'll learn what's called pseudocode, a way to write code in plain English.
 Doing so will allow us to focus on the logic of programs as opposed to being worried about syntax.
 We'll then write some basic JavaScript expressions.
 We'll also get into learning jQuery to add interactivity to our websites.

+>Instructor Note: **You can distribute the starter code here to your class to avoid running into any issues later.**

 #### Introductions

 >Instructor Note: Ask each student to share their first name and answer the following question: "What brought you here tonight?."

 ***